-Your go-to source for up-to-date industry news, trends, best-practices, advisories, alerts and restrictions, weather events, travel resources, industry events and conferences, and the latest updates about GRT and our partners.
+Your go-to source for up-to-date information on travel advisories, alerts and restrictions, weather events, travel resources, industry events and conferences, and the latest news about GRT and our partners.

 Travel Insurance Industry Responds to Major Increase in 2017 Hurricane-Related Claims

 Members of the US Travel Insurance Association (UStiA) reported increased activity during the 2017 Atlantic hurricane season, as they worked to assist affected travelers.

 2017 saw an extremely active Atlantic hurricane season: 17 named storms yielded 10 hurricanes, including six major hurricanes, two of which were the first major hurricanes to hit the continental United States in 12 years.

 Many travelers faced delays, cancellations, and interruptions caused by hurricane-related events such as mandatory evacuations, road closures, damage to their destinations, or damage to their own homes.
 Those who had purchased travel insurance could take advantage of reimbursement for cancelled or interrupted trips or expenses incurred due to a travel delay, as well as services such as 24-hour assistance and help changing travel plans.

 Insurance companies saw as much as a 40% increase in claims submitted versus the same time period in 2016.
 On certain high-volume days, carriers reported handling over 100% more calls than normal and processing more than five times the number of hurricane-related claims compared to 2016.
 In addition, companies reported an increase in claims filed online in 2017.